HongDucAnhNguyen/Shower-Thoughts-2.0/README.md

 <p>Clone down this repository.
 You will need node and npm installed globally on your machine.

 1/ Installation: </br>
-1.1: Create mongo account <a  href="https://account.mongodb.com/account/login" target="_blank" alt="register with mongodb atlas">Here</a>, set up your database and add MONGODB_URI to your .env </br>
+1.1: Create mongo account <a  href="https://account.mongodb.com/account/login" target="blank" alt="register with mongodb atlas">Here</a>, set up your database and add MONGODB_URI to your .env </br>
 1.2: npm install

 2/ To Start Client Side:</br>